 Also, more energy need to be left available in the battery for the driver in winter at our latitude.
 The lights and the heater will be on, drawing extra energy from the battery, meaning less capacity of the battery will be available for arbitrage and balancing the grid when it is needed more.

-This may well change their conclusion, especially because the conclusion was build on the premise that the consumption is constant throughout the complete year.
+This may well change their conclusion, especially because the conclusion was build on the premise that the consumption is constant throughout the entire year.

 Just as in previous post, I again have a problem with the averaging in a dynamic, intermittent system.
 Purely mathematically speaking, their conclusion is perfectly correct.
 But then, can we just average consumption of electric cars, knowing that this is not the case in reality and expect that the result is somehow relevant in the real world?